-While our primary focus is on sharing data and models useful as starting points for analysis by other researchers, we will also continue to make improvements for communicating ideas with images and animations.
-Specifically we plan to allow Chimera directly produce stereo movies for display on the latest generation of 3-dimensional computer displays (including a few currently available laptops) and televisions.
+We plan to enable Chimera directly produce stereo movies for display on the latest generation of 3dimensional computer displays (including a few currently available laptops) and televisions.
 The popular video archiving web site YouTube already supports stereo movies.
 Also the BluRay DVD movie standard supports 3-d content.
 And many entertainment movies are being shown in theaters with polarized glasses stereo viewing.
 Chimera already is able to capture left and right eye movies and the work involved in this effort is to evaluate software that can encode in standard 3-d formats.
 Simple improvements in our animation tools will allow dynamically changing depth of field in the same way as other camera parameters like field of view and zoom level are smoothly varied.
 Changes in perceived depth are a standard element of 3-d Hollywood movies.